MSantayana/github-dark-night/README.md

 # Installation
 To use this style, you'll need an extension to change the CSS, for this I recomend [Stylus](https://github.com/stylus/stylus).

-Stylus is avaliable for: [Chrome](https://chrome.google.com/webstore/detail/stylus/clngdbkpkpeebahjckkjfobafhncgmne/), [Firefox](https://addons.mozilla.org/en-US/firefox/addon/styl-us/), [Opera](https://addons.opera.com/en/extensions/details/stylus/).
+Stylus is avaliable for: [Chrome](https://chrome.google.com/webstore/detail/stylus/clngdbkpkpeebahjckkjfobafhncgmne/), [Firefox](https://addons.mozilla.org/en-US/firefox/addon/styl-us/) and [Opera](https://addons.opera.com/en/extensions/details/stylus/).